 Thirdly, there are various reasons why the EU is pushing forward with concrete proposals:

-a) many digital companies do have no presence in the EU and therefore pay no (or only low) taxes in the EU, but they still benefit from its public services and its (internet) market infrastructure;
+- Many digital companies do have no presence in the EU and therefore pay no (or only low) taxes in the EU, but they still benefit from its public services and its (internet) market infrastructure.

-b) the EU states that the average effective tax rate of digital economies is half of that of the traditional economy in the EU (digital companies seem to pay only 9 to 10 percent tax, whereas others pay 23 percent); and
+- The EU states that the average effective tax rate of digital economies is half of that of the traditional economy in the EU (digital companies seem to pay only 9 to 10 percent tax, whereas others pay 23 percent).

 The EU therefore feels that digital companies also need to contribute to their fair share of taxes and that the more conservative countries & industries should be protected.
 The EU says it cannot wait for the OECD initiatives as it is afraid of losing its public face.

 There are basically two proposals, one of which contains comprehensive legislation and is meant to be implemented for the long term (‘Proposal 1’), the other is meant to be implemented on an interim basis until the comprehensive legislation comes into force (‘Proposal 2’).

 The reason for having an interim proposal in place has partly already been mentioned-above and is because action is required NOW in order for the EU to keeps its face towards the EU society.
 The other reason is because some other 10 EU-members have started to take unilateral actions, which would potentially fragment the single market.